starbeamjs/starbeam/workspace/docs/src/content/docs/frameworks/preact.md

 ```

 `useResource()` also accepts optional dependencies when the resource blueprint
 depends on changing Preact values.
+Preact owns the timing: sync is scheduled
+through Preact effects, and cleanup/finalize run when Preact cleans up the
+component.

 ## DOM element resources